Pages

 • Basic Sewing Supplies: scissors, needles, pins and thread

-You could pencil outline the circle on paper to sketch ideas.
+You could pencil outline the hoop circle on paper to sketch ideas.
 Simple is powerful.
 Dark colors on light background or Light colors on Dark.
 It doesn’t take large fabric pieces to make a great design.
-You might trace your design features on scraps of paper for patterns then cut raw edge fabric shapes.

-You could also use heirloom linens, cut to size.
+You could use heirloom linens, cut to size.
+A circle hoop grouping can be powerful.

-This Hoop will also serve as a fab stretching tool while stitching the TOP and eventually your finishing frame.
+This Hoop will serve as a fab stretching tool while stitching and eventually your finishing frame.
 The Hoop screw is the top of your circle.
 You can use it as a wall hook down the road.

 Hints:

-Work only with the TOP fabric until it’s close to complete so put the Batting and Backing layers aside.
+*Work only with the Quilt TOP fabric until it’s close to complete so put the Batting and Backing layers aside.
+You'll make the sandwich when ready.

 *The Quilt TOP can be used in many ways:

 #2-Pieced Top: Slice across the TOP and add a strip of contrasting fabric to the opening.
-You can make the added fabric any width and will have the BACKING to match back to when you’re finished.
+Try strips in colors as you like to add, finishing to the size of BACKING.

 #4- Log Cabin: start with a small color square and add ~1-2” random strips, sewn right sides together, ironed open each time.
 You’ll add rows (logs) to the outside edge as you go, each row adding to the cabin.
 Cut to match size of BACKING before you make the sandwich.